 Hubspot, a leading online marketing agency, defines inbound marketing for private schools as “creating content that is going to be found by your target parents and/or students on Google and in social media.”

 Inbound marketing, or content marketing, is all about bringing in new prospective families through their online searches.
-This means that your content should answer common questions and provide information that prospective families are looking for, and include a call to action, or an instruction that provokes the audience to respond, like “call now” or “schedule a visit.”
+This means your content should answer common questions and provide information that prospective families are looking for, and include a call to action, or an instruction that provokes the audience to respond, like “call now” or “schedule a visit.”

 Inbound marketing content often takes the form of landing pages (web pages with specifically targeted content), blogs, downloadable e-books, and social media posts.
-This content should be regularly updated and be provide useful information to your audience while highlighting the strengths of your school.
+This content should be regularly updated and provide useful information to your audience while highlighting the strengths of your school.

 Keywords & Personas

 Inbound marketing strategies are built around keywords – words or phrases related to your school that families are searching for.
 The best way to develop a keyword strategy is with marketing personas, which are fictional profiles of your ideal prospects.
 Personas are created with market research and data about your existing enrollees, including demographic information, behavior patterns, motivations, and goals.

 Thinking about your ideal prospect is an important step in the inbound marketing process.
 A common misconception in building online marketing content is to write about yourself.
 For schools, this can result in content that is only interesting to your existing audience, or those that already know about your school.

 To borrow the HubSpot example linked above, if you have a private school in the Cambridge area, you should build content around keywords like “private schools in Cambridge.”
 This might seem too broad, but turning general searches into specific leads for your school is what online marketing is all about.

 Blog posts, as we’ve mentioned, are a useful inbound marketing tool for creating targeted, searchable content.